 Ashley Founded the Ashley-Henry Fur Company

 Ashley’s company was the fourth fur trading company in the region, following the American Fur Company, Hudson’s Bay Company, and the Missouri Fur Company.
-Ashley was especially competitive with the Hudson’s Bay Company.
+Ashley was especially competitive with the Hudson’s Bay Company and John Jacob Astor’s American Fur Company.

 Revolutionized the Fur Trade